Continent urinary diversion (internal pouch)

 • you are unable to, or don't want to have, a bladder reconstruction (neobladder)

-• you want to avoid wearing a urostomy bag to collect urine
+• you want to avoid wearing a urostomy bag Open a glossary item to collect urine

 • your risk of the cancer coming back is low

-• your bowels are working well and aren't affected by any other problems, such as Crohn's disease or previous bowel surgery
+• your bowels are working well and aren't affected by any other problems, such as Crohn's disease Open a glossary item or previous bowel surgery

-• your kidneys and liver are working well
+• your kidneys Open a glossary item and liver Open a glossary item are working well

 Your surgeon and specialist nurse will support you before and after your operation.
-They will tell you about the different options and whether one type might be best for you.
-And they will show you how to look after and manage the type of urinary diversion you have.
+They will tell you about the different options available and what type is best for you.
+They will also show you how to look after and manage the type of urinary diversion you have.

 What happens

 You have a continent urinary diversion during the operation to remove your bladder (cystectomy).
-You have this operation while you’re asleep, so you will have a general anaesthetic.
+You have this operation while you’re asleep, so you will have a general anaesthetic Open a glossary item.
 The operation takes between 2 and 6 hours.

 There are 3 parts to the continent urinary diversion operation.
-These are making:
+These involve making:

 • a pouch to collect your urine